Industrial history of Monterrey: Railways

 The first railway track was inaugurated in 1881, it connected the cities of Monterrey and Matamoros.
 Other railways were also created to connect Monterrey to other cities in this new mean of transport: Laredo, Saltillo, Lampazos, Salinas Victoria, Cadereyta, Torreon, San Luis Potosí, Mexico, and also with the United States.
 These new routes of railway boost the movement of large group of people around the state and country in a cheap and effective way.
 These new railways also helped to present the city of Monterrey in a national and international context.
 People from outside the city came, especially from the United States, for vacations or business trips.

 Telegraph

-The telegraph was the one of the first communication development in the city, before the railways.
+The telegraph was one of the first communication development in the city, before the railways.
 The first line of telegraph was built 12 years before the first railway track in the city.
 The telegraph created a communication line between Monterrey and the center of Mexico.
 Also, the cities of Matamoros, Saltillo, San Luis Potosí, Ciudad Victoria, Nuevo Laredo, etc. These new lines of telegraph communications followed almost the same lines as the routes of railways.